COSC481W-2020Fall/cosc481w-581-2020-fall-datatitans/README.md

 1. run `python manage.py run` this is a custom command that will run the migrations and the server

 ## Going the Docker route
 If you are so inclined, you can run the project using docker.
-In order to set this up and get it running, follow these steps (windows instructions):
+Docker sets up a virtual container that holds an instance of the django project, as well as an instance of a postgres database.
+In order to set this up and get it running, follow these steps:

 ### 1. Installing Docker
 ..* Download docker desktop from https://www.docker.com/products/docker-desktop.